canonical/checkbox/docs/explanation/remote.rst

 When the agent starts, it checks if there is a previous session that was not abandoned.
 If there is, and the session was a non-interactive one it resumes it.
-Otherwise, it waits for a Controlelr to connect and chose what to do.
+Otherwise, it waits for a Controller to connect and chose what to do.

 The outcome of the job that was last running before the session was interrupted is decided on the type of job it was running.

-The jobs marked with a `noreturn` flag are marked as passing, while other jobs are considered to have crashed (due to the interruption of the session like a reboot or a system hang).
+The jobs marked with a ``noreturn`` flag are marked as passing, while other jobs are considered to have crashed (due to the interruption of the session like a reboot or a system hang).